Skip to article frontmatterSkip to article content

 # If migration fails, it auto-restores from the backup

-MinIO Backup
+SeaweedFS Backup

 # Mirror to backup location

-mc mirror myminio/madsci-data /data/backups/minio/
+mc mirror myseaweedfs/madsci-data /data/backups/seaweedfs/

 # Or use mc cp for specific buckets

-mc cp --recursive myminio/madsci-data/ /data/backups/minio/madsci-data/
+mc cp --recursive myseaweedfs/madsci-data/ /data/backups/seaweedfs/madsci-data/

 Docker Volume Backups